cideM/yui/README.md

 Shades are used for things like dimming folded text.

+This is not yet a finished color scheme.
+If you spot any issues, please create an issue!
+Ideally you include an example file and/or screenshot.

 ## Options

 * `yui_emphasized_comments`: when set to `1`, comments are orange, otherwise they are faded, as before.
 Defaults to `0`
     * Example: `let g:yui_emphasized_comments = 1`

-## Something Looks Weird!

-This is not yet a finished color scheme.
-If you spot any issues, please create an issue!
-Ideally you include an example file and/or screenshot.

 ## Screenshots